 Dropbox Pros and Cons

 The major pro of using Dropbox is that it has a feature for creating and editing docs which allows for seamless collaboration on documents.
-Dropbox’s calendar also intelligently suggests meeting contents with note-taking templates which makes the process of hosting a meeting easily.
+Dropbox’s calendar also intelligently suggests meeting contents with note-taking templates which makes the process of hosting a meeting easy.

 The cons of using Dropbox is that it is not as cheap as pCloud.
 It is also less secure than pCloud.
 It offers only 2GB of free storage.